Share This Post

 One common way to handle an estate is to leave everything to your spouse.
 If your spouse has predeceased you, then everything instead goes to the children.

 If you have children, you should consider not giving them their inheritance all at once, particularly if they are very young.
-At the Law Office of Gem McDowell, we typically suggest giving three “bites of the apple.”
+At Gem McDowell Law Group, we typically suggest giving three “bites of the apple.”
 That is, they will receive their inheritance in three separate chunks, spaced several years apart.
 For example, if you are leaving $3 million to your only daughter, you may decide to have her receive $1 million at age 25, $1 million at age 30, and $1 million at age 35.
 You may also choose to allow access to the trust money outside of the inheritance for four things: health, education, maintenance, and support.

 Trusts are the legal documents that make this type of distribution possible.